jonkracht/technical-notes/browser/browser-plugins.md

 ## Change Theme And Color For Youtube - Colorize Youtube
-Looking for better highlighting of currently playing in YouTube playlist
+Looking for better contrast for currently playing

-Using Inspired-Dark theme
+Using Inspired-Dark theme.
+Also NierAutomata Dark